moment/luxon/docs/install.md

 If you want to work with locales, you need ICU support:

- 1. **For Node 13+, it comes built-in, no action necessary**
+ 1. **For Node.js 13+, it comes built-in, no action necessary**
- 2. For older Nodes (only 12 is supported), you need to install it yourself:
+ 2. For older versions of Node.js (only 12 is supported), you need to install it yourself:
-    1. Install a build of Node with full ICU baked in, such as via nvm: nvm install <version> -s --with-intl=full-icu --download=all or brew: brew install node --with-full-icu
+    1. Install a build of Node.js with full ICU baked in, such as via nvm: nvm install <version> -s --with-intl=full-icu --download=all or brew: brew install node --with-full-icu
-    2. Install the ICU data externally and point Node to it.
+    2. Install the ICU data externally and point Node.js to it.
 The instructions on how to do that are below.

 The instructions for using full-icu as a package are a little confusing.
-Node can't automatically discover that you've installed it, so you need to tell it where to find the data, like this:
+Node.js can't automatically discover that you've installed it, so you need to tell it where to find the data, like this:

 ```
 npm install full-icu